7 Easiest Business Credit Cards to Get in 2026

 - 29.74% variable APR makes carrying balances expensive

-- Requires a personal guarantee, unlike corporate cards from Ramp that keep business and personal finances fully separate
+- Requires a personal guarantee, unlike corporate cards from Ramp

 Pricing: $0 annual fee.
-1% cash back on all purchases, plus 5% on hotels and rental cars via Capital One Travel.
+1% cash back on all purchases.
 29.74% variable APR. $0 foreign transaction fees.

-6. Capital on Tap Business Credit Card
+6. Capital on Tap business credit card

 Pros: